lyndon025/playtested/src/content/article/legacy/2023-05-06-this-feels-like-an-early-access-title--ethyrial-echoes-of-yore---first-impressions.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-05-06-this-feels-like-an-early-access-title-ethyrial-echoes-of-yore-first-impressions
+title: 'This feels like an Early Access title | Ethyrial: Echoes of Yore - First Impressions'
+game: 'Ethyrial: Echoes of Yore'
 description: 'Ethyrial: Echoes of Yore is not your typical MMORPG.
 It is an old school, hardcore game with high ambitions and a promising idea, featuring voxel based graphics and a gameplay bordering sandbox and simulation elements rather than being an actual action-based game.
 The game has a strong resemblance to classic RPG games such as Runescape.
 Moreover, it boasts an adventurous orchestral soundtrack that will make medieval fantasy fans feel right at home'
 featured: false
+gallery:
+  - /images/reviews/legacy/2023-05-06-this-feels-like-an-early-access-title--ethyrial-echoes-of-yore---first-impressions-0.avif
+  - /images/reviews/legacy/2023-05-06-this-feels-like-an-early-access-title--ethyrial-echoes-of-yore---first-impressions-1.avif
+  - /images/reviews/legacy/2023-05-06-this-feels-like-an-early-access-title--ethyrial-echoes-of-yore---first-impressions-2.avif
+  - /images/reviews/legacy/2023-05-06-this-feels-like-an-early-access-title--ethyrial-echoes-of-yore---first-impressions-3.avif
+  - /images/reviews/legacy/2023-05-06-this-feels-like-an-early-access-title--ethyrial-echoes-of-yore---first-impressions-4.avif
+  - /images/reviews/legacy/2023-05-06-this-feels-like-an-early-access-title--ethyrial-echoes-of-yore---first-impressions-5.avif
+  - /images/reviews/legacy/2023-05-06-this-feels-like-an-early-access-title--ethyrial-echoes-of-yore---first-impressions-6.avif
 pubDate: 2023-05-06
 tags:
   - ethyrial-echoes-of-yore
   - indie
-- massively multiplayer
+  - massively-multiplayer
   - pc
   - rpg
   - taptap
 thumb: /images/reviews/legacy/2023-05-06-this-feels-like-an-early-access-title--ethyrial-echoes-of-yore---first-impressions-0.avif
-title: 'This feels like an Early Access title | Ethyrial: Echoes of Yore - First Impressions'
-game: 'Ethyrial: Echoes of Yore'
-gallery:
-- /images/reviews/legacy/2023-05-06-this-feels-like-an-early-access-title--ethyrial-echoes-of-yore---first-impressions-0.avif
-- /images/reviews/legacy/2023-05-06-this-feels-like-an-early-access-title--ethyrial-echoes-of-yore---first-impressions-1.avif
-- /images/reviews/legacy/2023-05-06-this-feels-like-an-early-access-title--ethyrial-echoes-of-yore---first-impressions-2.avif
-- /images/reviews/legacy/2023-05-06-this-feels-like-an-early-access-title--ethyrial-echoes-of-yore---first-impressions-3.avif
-- /images/reviews/legacy/2023-05-06-this-feels-like-an-early-access-title--ethyrial-echoes-of-yore---first-impressions-4.avif
-- /images/reviews/legacy/2023-05-06-this-feels-like-an-early-access-title--ethyrial-echoes-of-yore---first-impressions-5.avif
-- /images/reviews/legacy/2023-05-06-this-feels-like-an-early-access-title--ethyrial-echoes-of-yore---first-impressions-6.avif
 ---

 Ethyrial: Echoes of Yore
 3.8
 Get